FamilySearch/gedcomx/specifications/fact-types-specification.md

 URI | description
 ----|------------
-`http://gedcomx.org/AdoptiveParent`| A fact about an adoptive relationship between a parent an a child.
+`http://gedcomx.org/AdoptiveParent`| A fact about an adoptive relationship between a parent and a child.
-`http://gedcomx.org/BiologicalParent`| A fact the biological relationship between a parent and a child.
+`http://gedcomx.org/BiologicalParent`| A fact about the biological relationship between a parent and a child.
 `http://gedcomx.org/FosterParent`| A fact about a foster relationship between a foster parent and a child.
 `http://gedcomx.org/GuardianParent`| A fact about a legal guardianship between a parent and a child.
 `http://gedcomx.org/StepParent`| A fact about the step relationship between a parent and a child.